 It’s a very healthy and green dish, with a wonderful nuttiness from the corn.
 The crisp zucchini adds a refreshing feel and flavor, and the okra adds a thick consistency and a more herbal taste.
 While I’m definitely a carnivore, this was my kind of dish!

-This dish is made up of cubed eggplant that’s deep-fried and coated in pepper and other spices.
+This dish is made up of cubed, deep-fried plantains that are coated in pepper and other spices.
 I recommend getting it fresh out of the fryer and letting it cool down for a few minutes.
-The killer willy has a soft consistency, similar to maduro.
+The kelewele has a soft consistency, similar to maduro.
 I loved the slightly crispy exterior, and nice, palatable texture.
 It was both sweet and savory, and heaven on my palate!
 A must for foodies exploring the best Ghanaian foods to eat in Ghana!

 If you ever find yourself in Accra, Northern Platter Restaurant is a must if you’re looking for northern staples.
 You can try a number of unique dishes I didn’t eat anywhere else there.
 One of them is a type of dumpling called tubaani.